viamrobotics/rdk/robot/client/README.md

-/*
+# Go client
-Package client implements a Go client for the Viam RDK and can function as an SDK to connect to a robot.
+The Go client for the Viam RDK can function as an SDK to connect to a robot.

 # Install